-- The External Rule Editor is wrapped as an ADF component, where ADF is the standard Oracle technology for creating Fusion applications.
-It is available as a JDeveloper extension which simplifies incorporating the External Rule Editor into a Fusion application. - The External Rule Editor Client renders external rules. - Users can update rules in the External Rule Editor Client. - Rules are validated during update.
+- The External Rule Editor is wrapped as an ADF component, that can be used in building applications with Oracle Application Development Framework.
+It is available as a JDeveloper extension which simplifies incorporating the External Rule Editor into the Oracle ADF application. - The External Rule Editor Client renders external rules. - Users can update rules in the External Rule Editor Client. - Rules are validated during update.